oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/affine_algebras.md

 # Affine Algebras and Their Ideals

-With regard to notation, we use *affine algebra* as a synonym for *quotient ring of a multivariate polynomial ring modulo an ideal*.
+With regard to notation, we use *affine algebra* as a synonym for *quotient of a multivariate polynomial ring modulo an ideal*.
-More specifically, if $R$ is a multivariate polynomial ring with coefficient ring $C$, and $A=R/I$ is the quotient ring of $R$ modulo an ideal $I$ of $R$, we refer to $A$ as an *affine algebra over $C$*, or an *affine $C$-algebra*.
+More specifically, if $R$ is a multivariate polynomial ring with coefficient ring $C$, and $A=R/I$ is the quotient of $R$ modulo an ideal $I$ of $R$, we refer to $A$ as an *affine algebra over $C$*, or an *affine $C$-algebra*.
 In this section, we discuss functionality for handling such algebras in OSCAR.

 !!! note
     Most functions discussed here rely on Gröbner basis techniques.
-They are implemented for affine algebras over fields (exact fields supported by OSCAR) and, if not indicated otherwise, for affine algebras over the integers.
+In particular, they typically make use of a Gröbner basis for the modulus of the quotient.
+Nevertheless, the construction of quotients is lazy in the sense that the computation of such a Gröbner basis is delayed until the user performs an operation that indeed requires it (the Gröbner basis is then computed with respect to the default ordering of the underlying polynomial ring; see the section on *Gröbner/Standard Bases* for default orderings in
+	OSCAR).
+Once computed, the Gröbner basis is cached for later reuse.

 !!! note
+    Recall that Gröbner basis methods are implemented for multivariate polynomial rings over fields (exact fields supported by
+    OSCAR) and, where not indicated otherwise, for multivariate polynomial rings over the integers.

+!!! note
-    In OSCAR, elements of quotient rings are not necessarily reduced with regard to the modulus of the quotient ring.
+    In OSCAR, elements of quotient rings are not necessarily reduced with regard to the modulus of the quotient ring (that is, with regard to a Gröbner basis of the modulus).
 Operations involving Gröbner basis computations may lead to partial reductions.
-Full reductions, depending on the choice of a monomial ordering, are achieved by explicitly computing normal forms.
-The function `simplify` discussed in this section implements this.
+The function `simplify` discussed in this section always returns full reductions.
+See the subsection *Division with Remainder* of the section on *Gröbner/Standard Bases* for reductions.

 !!! note
     Each grading on a multivariate polynomial ring `R`  in OSCAR  descends to a grading on the affine algebra `A = R/I`